SpeedCodeNpo/mini-prj-20231029-ls-login/README.md

 ## Your task :

-- (1) In a shared folder create a custom validator 'passwordMatchValidator' that validates password === Confirm Password
+- (1) Install json server package
-- (2) In register component's registerForm add a validators object
+- (2) Create a new file for db.json
+- (3) Add HttpClientModule in app module and HttpClient in the auth service
+- (4) Create an interface file for users (id, fullname, email , password)
+- (5) Add a registerUser function to add a new user to db
-- (3) In the comp html add the error message element and logic to dispplay when password doesnt match
+- (6) In the register comp html wireup the register function to the form

 ### Refrences :